 In fact, using Yondu completely replaces the need for vegetable broth in this vegan carrot ginger soup!
-It truly enhances the natural sweetness of the carrots, fiery and spicy flavors of the dried ginger, and sweet earthy flavors of the lentils in this recipe.
+It truly enhances the natural sweetness of the carrots, the fiery and spicy flavors of the dried ginger, and the sweet earthy flavors of the lentils in this recipe.

 Yondu is available on Amazon and if you use the code "20SGTO20" at checkout you can even get 20% off your Yondu sauce order!